Acepatil/Weighted_K_Means-From-Scratch/README.md

 ## Introduction

-This project implements the K-Means clustering algorithm from scratch in Python, inspired by the paper "Automated Variable Weighting in k-means Type Clustering" by Huang et al. The implementation includes functions for centroid initialization using the k-means++ method, distance calculation, cluster assignment, centroid updates, and visualization of the clustering process.
+This project implements the Weighted-K-Means clustering algorithm from scratch in Python, inspired by the paper "Automated Variable Weighting in k-means Type Clustering" by Huang et al. The implementation includes functions for centroid initialization using the k-means++ method, distance calculation, cluster assignment, centroid updates, and visualization of the clustering process.

 ## Files

 - `wk_means.py`: Contains the implementation of the K-Means algorithm and supporting functions.
 - `README.md`: Documentation of the project and explanation of the implementation.
+- `LICENSE.md`: The MIT License for the project.

 ## Installation